 AI writers will produce line after line of content, but that leaves the marketer wondering which to choose.
 Of course, A/B testing is a standard approach, but that takes time.
 And saving time is the name of the game with AI copywriting.

 That’s why Anyword developed its unique Predictive Performance Score.
 Each piece of content generated by the Anyword platform comes with a grade.
 This grade indicates a projected conversion rate.
 Through the magic of its proprietary technology, Anyword can estimate how well the content will perform by analyzing the style of the message and existing conversion rates of similar messages.
 It even predicts the potential of the content according to basic audience profiles, such as age and gender.
 Sound fantastic?
-Check out our 7 day, no-charge trial, and discover why leading brands rely on Anyword for essential copywriting tasks, completed with the click of a button.
+Book a demo with us today, and discover why leading brands rely on Anyword for essential copywriting tasks, completed with the click of a button.